haosulab/ManiSkill2-Learn/README.md

 Sep.
 25, 2022: Address different action sampling modes during evaluation, since using the mean of gaussian as action output during evaluation could sometimes lead to lower success rates than during training rollouts, where actions are sampled stochastically.
 See [here](#important-notes-for-evaluation)

 Sep.
 18, 2022: Fixed demonstration / replay loading such that when specifying `num_samples=n` (i.e. limit the number of demos loaded per file to be `n`), it will not open the entire `.h5` file, thus saving memory.
+Also, add instructions for dynamically loading demonstrations through `dynamic_loading` in the replay buffer configuration.

 Sep.
 14, 2022: Added gzip by default when saving `.hdf5` files.